 And, While I haven’t found anything in the alternative media looking specifically at news reports about China’s development of it’s own stealth bomber, based on it’s possession of American technology, that too certainly leads one to wonder just how independent China really is from it’s future main military rival.
 And if it’s not truly independent, at least the way we are led to believe it is, then what about other states that are not presented as being serious rivals of the U.S.?

 Here’s a Project Censored report about U.S. corporations doing dangerous business with China, in accordance with the Clinton approach of delinking human rights from trade.
 It’s titled “Corporate America Spends Big $$ on Pro-China PR.”
 Clearly, The U.S. ‘is’ providing China with the means to rival it militarily, in the future, and economically, now.
 But the U.S. planners may be, in true macho form, imagining that China could never rival the U.S. sufficiently for it to be a genuine concern.
 U.S. officials talk about the threat of China but at the same time the people in charge oversee a pr campaign to make China seem like a worthy trading partner.
 I’m not sure what to make of it all.
-Perhaps planners realize that in this world with it’s zippity communications that everyone is tapped into, folks will learn soon enough that China is not truly independent and so, therefore, the scary image of a global, oppressive, mafia capitalist system with front-like nation states keeping the people fooled and distracted can be masked with an alternative narrative in which China is just not the sort of state that the U.S. need to feel threatened by afterall.
+Perhaps planners realize that in this world with it’s zippity communications that everyone is tapped into, folks will learn soon enough that China is not truly independent and so, therefore, the scary image of a global, oppressive, mafia capitalist system with front-like nation states keeping the people fooled and distracted can be masked with an alternative narrative in which China is just not the sort of state that the U.S. needs to feel threatened by afterall.
 Hence the willingness to do business with it, even business that transfers high tech and know-how which can be used to update weaponry and so forth.

 In fact, That fits in rather nicely with what I’m seeing, which are a number of news article, varying in interesting ways in details, about the transfer of tech to China by accident, in some cases, and by individuals who simply betray their country for profit.
 Never, in the context of reporting on China’s military evolution utilizing foreign tech and know-how, is mention made of the deliberate transfer of such tech and know-how by large corporations.
 The need is to have the public see the negative consequences of China’s dependence on the U.S. (and any other advanced capitalist states it does business with) in a favorable light, or a light that isn’t unfavorable to corporations I should say.